AlejandraPereira/challenge_AluraOracle/readme.md

-ENCRIPTADOR DE TEXTO
+TEXT ENCRYPTOR

-Este proyecto fue desarrollado en un entorno Mac utilizando el lenguaje de programación JavaScript como parte de un challenge del curso de Oracle One ofrecido por Alura Latam.
-La herramienta está diseñada para encriptar y desencriptar texto utilizando un sistema de sustitución basado en las siguientes llaves de encriptación:
+This project was developed in a Mac environment using the JavaScript programming language as part of a challenge of the Oracle One course offered by Alura Latam.
+The tool is designed to encrypt and decrypt text using a substitution system based on the following encryption keys:

-- La letra "a" es convertida a "ai"
+- The letter "a" is converted to "ai"
-- La letra "e" es convertida a "enter"
+- The letter "e" is converted to "enter"
-- La letra "i" es convertida a "imes"
+- The letter "i" is converted to "imes"
-- La letra "o" es convertida a "ober"
+- The letter "o" is converted to "ober"
-- La letra "u" es convertida a "ufat"
+- The letter "u" is converted to "ufat"

-CONSIDERACIONES:
+CONSIDERATIONS:

-- Solo se permite el uso de letras minúsculas.
+- Only the use of lowercase letters is allowed.
-- No utilizar acentos, signos o caracteres especiales.
+- Do not use accents, signs or special characters.

-ELEMENTOS PRINCIPALES DE LA PÁGINA
+MAIN ELEMENTS OF THE PAGE

-- Campo para el texto que va a ser encriptado/desencriptado: Area ingresar el texto que se desea procesar.
+- Field for the text to be encrypted/decrypted: Area to enter the text you want to process.
-- Botón para encriptar: Al hacer clic, convierte el texto ingresado en su versión encriptada.
+- Encrypt button: When clicked, converts the entered text into its encrypted version.
-- Botón para desencriptar: Al hacer clic, convierte el texto ingresado en su versión desencriptada.
+- Decrypt button: When clicked, converts the entered text into its decrypted version.
-- Área para mostrar el texto encriptado/desencriptado: donde se muestra el resultado después de procesar el texto.
+- Encrypted/decrypted text display area: where the result after processing the text is displayed.

-COMO FUNCIONA
+HOW IT WORKS

-ENCRIPTACION:
+ENCRYPTION:

-El proceso de encriptación transforma el texto original en una versión encriptada basada en las llaves de encriptación.
-A continuación, se muestran algunos ejemplos:
+The encryption process transforms the original text into an encrypted version based on the encryption keys.
+Here are some examples:

-Entrada: "gato"
+Input: "cat"
-Proceso: La letra "a" se convierte en "ai" y la letra "o" se convierte en "ober".
+Process: The letter "a" becomes "ai" and the letter "o" becomes "ober".
-Salida: "gaitober"
+Output: "gaitober"

-Entrada: "cielo"
+Input: "sky"
-Proceso: La letra "i" se convierte en "imes" y la letra "o" se convierte en "ober".
+Process: The letter "i" becomes "imes" and the letter "o" becomes "ober".
-Salida: "caieltober"
+Output: "caieltober"

-Entrada: "amigo"
+Input: "amigo"
-Proceso: La letra "a" se convierte en "ai" y la letra "o" se convierte en "ober".
+Process: The letter "a" becomes "ai" and the letter "o" becomes "ober".
-Salida: "aimigober"
+Output: "aimigober"

-DESENCRIPTACION:
+DECRYPTION:

-El proceso de desencriptación convierte el texto encriptado de vuelta a su forma original.
-Ejemplos de este proceso son:
+The decryption process converts the encrypted text back to its original form.
+Examples of this process are:

-Entrada: "henterllober"
+Input: "henterllober"
-Proceso: La secuencia "enter" se convierte en "e" y "ober" se convierte en "o".
+Process: The sequence "enter" becomes "e" and "ober" becomes "o".
-Salida: "hello"
+Output: "hello"

-Entrada: "friteriend"
+Input: "friteriend"
-Proceso: La secuencia "imes" se convierte en "i".
+Process: The sequence "imes" becomes "i".
-Salida: "friend"
+Output: "friend"

-Entrada: "cumpufater"
+Input: "cumpufater"
-Proceso: La secuencia "ufat" se convierte en "u".
+Process: The sequence "ufat" becomes "u".
-Salida: "computer"
+Output: "computer"

-FUNCIONALIDAD EXTRA:
+EXTRA FEATURES:

-Botón Copiar: Permite copiar el texto encriptado o desencriptado al portapapeles.
-Este botón reemplaza la funcionalidad de Ctrl+C o la opción "Copiar" en el menú de aplicaciones.
+Copy Button: Allows you to copy the encrypted or decrypted text to the clipboard.
+This button replaces the functionality of Ctrl+C or the "Copy" option in the application menu.